kyma-project/examples/incluster_eventing/README.md

 ## Deploy
 ### Deploy via Kyma CLI

-You can deploy each  Function separately using Kyma CLI by running `kyma apply function` in each of the functions source folders.
+You can deploy each Function separately using Kyma CLI by running `kyma apply function` in each of the Function's source folders.

 You can find all installation steps in the [Set asynchronous communication between Functions](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions/) tutorial.

 ### Deploy via kubectl

 Deploy to Kyma runtime manually using `kubectl apply` or `make deploy` target.
 There is also a [github workflow](.github/workflows/deploy.yml) included which you can use as a template to come up with own automated CI/CD.